Lord Edward Manners: Early life

-Manners was born at 6 Cumberland Terrace, Camden], the eldest son of John Manners, 7th Duke of Rutland, by his second marriage to Janetta Hughan, daughter of Thomas Hughan.
+Manners was born at 6 Cumberland Terrace, Camden, the eldest son of John Manners, 7th Duke of Rutland, by his second marriage to Janetta Hughan, daughter of Thomas Hughan.
 Henry Manners, 8th Duke of Rutland, was his half-brother and Lord Cecil Manners his brother.

 He received his education at Wellington College and at the Royal Military College, Sandhurst.

 Career

-He joined the 4th Battalion of the Rifle Brigade (Prince Consort's Own), and was promoted to captain in the 5th Battalion of the Rifle Brigade on 4 April 1894.
-At one time, he was a Major in the 3rd Battalion Royal Leicestershire Regiment.
+After Sandhurst he was commissioned as a lieutenant into the 4th Battalion of the Rifle Brigade (Prince Consort's Own) on 7 February 1885.
+He retired from the Regular Army as a captain and joined the part-time 5th (Queen's Own Royal Tower Hamlets Militia) Battalion of the Rifle Brigade on 16 May 1894.
+On 12 May 1897 he transferred as a major to the 3rd (Leicestershire Militia) Battalion, Leicestershire Regiment, of which his father was the Honorary Colonel.

 In 1895, he contested the Melton Division against Alderman Wakerley to succeed his half-brother as Member of Parliament for Melton, a seat he held until 1900, when he was forced to retire due to ill-health, and his brother Cecil replaced him.

 "Lord Edward was by no means an eloquent speaker, but he was able to give expression to his views very clearly, and impressed his audiences with his genial and unaffected manner...
 Socially, Lord Edward was exceedingly popular, and during the time he occupied the position of Field Master of the Belvoir Hounds, he was held in great respect.
 He inherited much of the courtesy of his father, and a large share of the amiability of his mother."